jstev/virtuemart2-module/README.md

 We assume that you have a working installation of Joomla and Virtuemart 2 to begin with.

+Note: if you have an older version of the module than 2.0.0, please make sure to uninstall the old module before installing the new module.

 ### Installing the SveaWebPay Payment Methods in VirtueMart 2

 Before we can configure the individual instances of the payment methods in virtuemart, we have to install the payment methods themselves.
 Each payment method, as well as their common support file package, is installed as a joomla extension.